Your body at Week 30

 - Book an antenatal appointment with your doctor.

 - Make a list of things to pack for your hospital bag.

 What can I do to help reduce pain during labour?

 “When you get to know and are aware of what happens at labour you are likely to feel more relaxed and better placed to cope with pain.
 That is because it helps you feel more in control and less frightened.
 Learn how to relax, stay calm and take deep breaths.
 There are breathing exercises in yoga which can help.
 Your position can make a difference too – try kneeling, walking around or rocking back and forth.”

 “It's a myth!
-It's not true that a light skinned baby results from what you eat or do when you are pregnant.
-That's an old wives tale.
+It's not true that a light-skinned baby results from what you eat or do when you are pregnant.
+That's an old wives' tale.
 Skin colouring or tone is down to genes.
-Type of food does not make any difference.
-Just eat healthy and take your prenatal vitamins.
+The type of food does not make any difference.
+Just eat healthily and take your prenatal vitamins.
 Coconut water helps with hydration!”

 Non-medical pain relief

 Department of Health, Australian Government

 Department of Health, Victoria

 Kushal's website provides health, fitness, and nutrition recommendations for informational purposes only.
 The information provided is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you have any health concerns, you should always check with your healthcare provider.